-Some cards respond to leaving play, or to effects that may cause them to leave play.
+Some cards respond to themselves leaving play, self-referentially, or to effects that may cause that card to leave play.
 Such responses can be triggered as if the card were still in play.
 Note that only Response or Forced Response effects can be triggered in this manner, and they must respond to leaving play or the effect that causes them to leave play.
 Cards may not take "one last Action" before they leave play.